On the Seashore

 In 1898–1899, he studied at the Kazan Art School.
 From 1902 to 1903, he studied at Anton Ažbe's school in Munich and at the Academy of Fine Arts under Wilhelm von Diez, Franz von Stuck, and Сarl von Marr.
 In 1904, he continued his studies in Paris.

 He initially embraced the revolutionary events of 1917 in Russia but ultimately could not settle in the new Bolshevik regime.
 He first emigrated to Japan and later to the United States.
-Abroad, the artist remained true to his aesthetic preferences, though David Burliuk’s art began to reflect the dominant Western art trends.
+Abroad, the artist remained true to his aesthetic preferences, though Davyd Burliuk's art began to reflect the dominant Western art trends.
 In 1962, he proposed to bring an exhibition of his works to Ukraine but was denied by the Soviet government.
-The artist’s death occurred in 1967.
+The artist's death occurred in 1967.

-David Burliuk’s Famous Paintings: A Journey Through Futurism and Modernism
+Davyd Burliuk's Famous Paintings: A Journey Through Futurism and Modernism

 In the early stages of his career, Burliuk's art blended Fauvist, Cubist, and Futurist styles, influenced by his fascination with the forms and designs of Scythian culture.
 Some of his most celebrated works feature thickly painted, primitive-style portrayals of peasants.

-David Burliuk's Art Style
+Davyd Burliuk's Art Style

-The art of David Burliuk, which encompassed painting, poetry, drawing, and engraving, was inspired by the exploration of modernity.
+The art of Davyd Burliuk, which encompassed painting, poetry, drawing, and engraving, was inspired by the exploration of modernity.
 With bold typefaces, vibrant colors, and dynamic brushstrokes, he rejected traditional artistic conventions, embodying the principles of Futurism—dynamism, innovation, and revolution.
 Along with his Futurist peers, Burliuk urged audiences to challenge conventional notions of aesthetics and beauty, aiming to shape a new, more progressive world.

-In the mid-1900s, Burliuk’s art style, in his own words, was characterized by "desperate realism."
+In the mid-1900s, Burliuk's art style, in his own words, was characterized by "desperate realism".
 However, by 1907, his work began to evolve from realism towards impressionism and, partially, futurism in landscapes.
 After exploring impressionism, neo-primitivism, and other modern art movements, the artist became an ideologist of Soviet futurism, both in painting and literature.
 He actively participated in futurist performances, combining the roles of theorist, poet, artist, and critic.

 - Resolution